coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 parses and prints objects, i.e. the translations between the concrete and internal representations of terms and commands.

+We first introduce :ref:`abbreviations <Abbreviations>`, a kind of macro which does not modify the parser.

 The main commands to provide custom symbolic notations for terms are :cmd:`Notation` and :cmd:`Infix`; they will be described in the :ref:`next section <Notations>`.
-There is also a variant of :cmd:`Notation` which does not modify the parser; this provides a form of :ref:`abbreviation <Abbreviations>`.
 It is sometimes expected that the same symbolic notation has different meanings in different contexts; to achieve this form of overloading, Coq offers a notion of :ref:`notation scopes <Scopes>`.

-The main command to provide custom notations for tactics is :cmd:`Tactic Notation`.
+Finally, the main command to provide custom notations for tactics is :cmd:`Tactic Notation`.

 .. coqtop:: none